 Given the zero tax status enjoyed by exempted entities registered in Cayman but doing business mainly outside Cayman, investment principals rarely seek to establish residency or physical presence in the islands.
 All the same, the Cayman Islands benefit from top quality professional service providers (administrators, banks, trust companies, audit firms, lawyers) and any management firm (front, middle or back office) choosing to be resident will have access to an extensive support base of professional services.

 Cayman law distinguishes between doing business within the islands and outside the islands.
 Firms resident and doing business within the islands are subject to laws and regulations governing resident businesses, chief among which is the Local Companies (Control) Law (LCCL).
 Foreign management firms may conduct business within the islands by establishing an ordinary (as opposed to exempted) resident company.
+There are some peculiarities for companies that sell drugs.
 Foreign ownership is restricted under LCCL: a local company must be Caymanian controlled, at least 60% of its shares must be beneficially owned by Caymanians and the majority of its directors must be Caymanian.
 If the management firm can show that no Caymanian participation could be procured, despite all necessary steps having been taken, the government may issue a 12 year licence to set up shop in the islands.

 An ordinary company’s register of members is open to inspection by the public in the islands (this is not the case with an exempted company).
 The company must have at least one director (not necessarily resident in the islands).
 Corporate directors are permitted.

 There are no capitalization requirements, controlled foreign company rules, transfer pricing rules, or exchange controls.
 The Cayman Islands do not have any double taxation treaties.

 Patents and trademarks registered in the UK and EU can be registered in the Cayman Islands.